aureola-codes/awesome-accessories/README.md

 - [Video](/Runtime/Video/)
 - [WebRequest](/Runtime/WebRequest/)

-## Coding Conventions
+## Core Concepts

-In order to make this collection of utilities more accessible, I have defined some coding conventions that I adhere to when developing this package.
+In order to make this collection of utilities more accessible, I have defined some core concepts that I adhere to when developing this package.

 ### Services